What Is a Transformer? Its Working Principle, Functional Design Aspects & Safety Precautions

 The hot oil in the transformer is cooled using air that comes through the breather.
 Hygroscopic Silica gel is used to capture the moisture from the air that enters the tank through the breather.

-Insulation of transformer can also be damaged by excessive potential pressure like switching and lighting stroke during thunder-storm.
+Insulation of a transformer can also be damaged by excessive potential pressure like switching and lighting stroke during thunder-storm.

 How To Protect From Lightning?